 Since my teenage years, I have been endlessly fascinated by the ways in which the world works, and accordingly developed interests – which many of my friends would call obsessions – in politics, economics, social sciences and business.

 As a rather shy and retiring teenager who enjoyed spending too much time in front of a computer, I started a very small web hosting and IT consulting operation with a business partner at the age of fifteen.
-This made me the youngest managing director in Britain at the time – a fact that would be incredibly impressive if it weren’t for our perfunctory efforts towards the start of the financial crisis and my realisation that I needed to knuckle down in my education.
-I’m proud to at least say that we did manage to sell the firm.
+This made me the youngest managing director in Britain at the time.
+We sold the company in 2010.

 Throughout this time, I always had in my mind that one day I would work in my primary passion: politics.
 After completing a degree in Counselling Psychology (an interesting choice, but one which led me to develop a greater understanding of how we all work), I was lucky enough to be taken on by a Derbyshire Member of Parliament.
-I worked as his researcher, largely handling press, constituency casework and research, for the best part of five years.
+I worked as his researcher, largely handling press, constituency casework and research, for five years (2010-2015).
 I was proud to serve in my own small way delivering the changes that I continue to believe as necessary at that time.

 I used to blog as One Nation Tory, but I realised that this domain had become free, and I’m a pretty open guy about my opinions.
 The purpose of this blog is quite straightforward: I’m about to start an MA in International Relations at Queen Mary, University of London, and accordingly, I would like to start writing again.